DFHack/dfhack/docs/Plugins.rst

 .. image:: images/automaterial-mat.png

-Pressing ``a`` while highlighting any material will enable that material for "auto select" for this construction type.
+Pressing :kbd:`a` while highlighting any material will enable that material for "auto select" for this construction type.
 You can enable multiple materials as autoselect.
 Now the next time you place this type of construction, the plugin will automatically choose materials for you from the kinds you enabled.
 If there is enough to satisfy the whole placement,